invrainbow/codeperfect/docs/docs/vim-keybindings.md

   important, and are working out how to support this in a safe way.

   - Importantly, `:%s/find/replace` currently does not work.
-For now, you can get around this by doing a normal `/search`, using `ce` or similar to modify it, then using `n.` to jump to each occurrence and repeat the replacement.
+For now, you can get around this by using the native in-file search and replace by pressing `Primary+H`.
+If you want to use Vim, you can do a normal `/search`, use `ce` or similar to modify it, then use `n.` to jump to each occurrence and repeat the replacement.
-    Sorry again; it isn't ideal.

   - Since normal `/search` still works, you may find yourself needing `:nohlsearch`.
 We've bound `C-/` to this.

   - Custom .vimrc files are also unsupported at this time.

-- To copy to the clipboard, press Cmd+C (or Ctrl+C on Windows) while the text you want is selected in Visual mode.
+- To copy to the clipboard, press `Primary+C` while the text you want is selected in Visual mode.

-- To paste from the clipboard, press Cmd+V (or Ctrl+V on windows) in insert mode.
+- To paste from the clipboard, press `Primary+V` in insert mode.

 - `gd` is mapped to Go to Definition.